Introduction to Docker Selenium Tutorial:

 (Note: Click on any image for an enlarged view)

-Hence initially, we have to install the selenium hub image.
-In order to do that you need to copy the Docker pull Command and paste it into the Docker quick start terminal as shown below.
+Hence initially, we have to install the Selenium hub image.
+To do that you need to copy the Docker pull command and paste it into the Docker quick start terminal as shown below.

 Another important factor is one should not type the second command before completing the download of the first command.
-It will result in failure of both the download and installation.
+It will fail both the download and the installation.

-Likewise, you can search and install all the five images mentioned above into your Docker container.
+Likewise, you can search and install all the five images mentioned above in your Docker container.

 |Selenium hub||docker pull selenium/hub|